Kevin Hart signs new deal with SiriusXM, rebranded show airs - KTVZ

 Comedian Nathaniel “Earthquake” Stroman will return to Hart’s channel for the fifth season of his show “Quake’s House.”

-Hart along with The Plastic Cup Boyz — including Joey Wells, Will “Spank” Horton and Na’im Lynn — will continue to host “Straight From The Hart.”
+Hart along with The Plastic Cup Boyz — including Joey Wells, Will “Spank” Horton, Harry Ratchford, Wayne Brown and Na’im Lynn — will continue to host “Straight From The Hart.”

 “Kevin has become a cornerstone of SiriusXM’s comedy programming, and we’re absolutely thrilled to deepen our relationship with Kevin and the whole Hartbeat team,” said Scott Greenstein, SiriusXM’s president and chief content officer.
 “As they’ve proven time and again, they have their finger on the pulse of the new, exciting, diverse voices in comedy, and our audience has clearly responded.”